-The test is carried out by heating guncotton in a testtube placed in a water bath, and suspending over it a strip of moistened filter paper impregnated with potassium iodide and starch.
-If the purification of the guncotton has not been sufficient, the discoloration of the test paper takes place early; as the result of experience Abel fixed a time before which no reaction should take place.
-This test, known as the Abel heat test, is a test for the purity of guncotton and of nitroglycerine, and of freshly made explosives containing either one or both of these ingredients.
+The test is carried out by heating guncotton in a test-tube placed in a water bath, and suspending over it a strip of moistened filter paper impregnated with potassium iodide and starch.
+If the purification of the guncotton has not been sufficient, the discoloration of the test paper takes place early; as the result of experience Abel fixed a time before which no reaction should take place. test, known as the Abel heat test, is a test for the purity of guncotton and of nitroglycerine, and of freshly made explosives containing either one or both of these ingredients.
 For this purpose no test has yet been devised which equals it.
-But it was never intended to be, and is not, a quantitative test, and is therefore only a rough guide, though a very useful one, as to the stability of an explosive which has been in store for more or less prolonged periods, or under more or less adverse conditions.
+But it was never intended to be, and is not, a quantitative test, and is therefore only a rough guide, though a very useful one, as to the stability of an explosive which has been in store for more or less prolonged periods, or under more or less adverse conture the more rapid the deterioration.

 Smokeless powders of the types dealt with are all subject to deterioration, and there is very little doubt that this deterioration is for any given explosive a function of the temperature of storage.
-The higher the temperature the more rapid the deterioration.

-The necessity, therefore, of some quantitative test which would enable a judgment to be formed as to the extent of deterioration suffered by any given sample of cordite is obviously of great importance, because such a test would afford the means of determining how much longer it would be safe to store any given batch of cartridges or lot of cordite at any given temperature.
-Any such test must be a heating test, and it must be possible to correlate the temperature and duration of the test with any given temperature and duration of storage.
-The rate of deterioration as a function of the temperature was determined by Dr. Will for guncotton, and later by Dr. Robertson at Waltham Abbey for nitroglycerine.
+The higher the temperamust be a heating test, and it must be possible to correlate the temperature and duration of the test with any given temperature and duration of storage.
+The rate of deterioratemperature and duration of storage.
+The rate of deteriora-tion as a function of the temperature was determined by Dr. Will for guncotton, and later by Dr. Robertson at Waltham Abbey for nitroglycerine.
 From these and other experiments carried out at Waltham Abbey, a factor of increase in rate of deterioration of cordite with increase of temperature was deduced.
 This factor having been determined, what is known as the "silvered vessel test" was worked out at the Royal Gunpowder Factory.
 In this test, of which the details will be described presently, cordite is heated in a specially designed vessel at 80° C., a temperature not too far removed from those to be met with when cordite is stored under the worst service conditions, and the number of hours' heating at this temperature any given sample will stand before it shows signs of active decomposition are ascertained.
-Then, by means of an equation, containing the factor connecting rate of increase of deterioration with rise in temperature, a calculation can be made converting the hours of heating at 80° C. the sample withstood to years and fractions of a year it would stand at any given temperature of storage, and therefore a knowledge is obtained of how much longer it would be safe to store this cordite at any given temperature.
+Then, by means of an equation, containing the factor connecting rate of increase of deterioration with rise in temperature, a calculation can be made converting the hours of heating at 80° C. the sample withstood to years and fractions of a year it would stand at any given temperature of storage, and therefore a knowledge is obtained of how much longer it would be safe to store this cordite at any given tempera-